Dr. Brent Johnston, PhD

 Mechanisms of immune activation and cell recruitment; adhesion molecules, chemokines, and cytokines; NKT cells in inflammation and cancer; immunotherapy; oncolytic viruses

 Stimulating natural immunity against cancer

 Natural Killer T (NKT) cells are a population of immune cells that help to control cancers.
 Dr. Johnston is studying how NKT cells can be manipulated to stimulate the immune system to recognize and target tumor cells better.
 Current research is examining how NKT cells can be stimulated more effectively, how they can be directed into tumor sites, and how NKT cell based therapies can be combined with other cancer therapies, including chemotherapeutics and oncolytic viruses.

-Membership Status:Dr. Johnston is a BHCRI Senior Scientist, has been a BHCRI Seminar Series presenter, a former member of the BHCRI Training Committee and a supervisor for CRTP trainees.
+Involvement with BHCRI to date:Dr. Johnston is a BHCRI Senior Scientist, has been a BHCRI Seminar Series presenter, a former member of the BHCRI Training Committee and a supervisor for CRTP trainees.

-Address:Sir Charles Tupper Medical Building, 15E, Dalhousie University, Faculty of Medicine, 5850 College Street, Halifax, Nova Scotia, Canada B3H 4R2
+Contact:Sir Charles Tupper Medical Building, 15E, Dalhousie University, Faculty of Medicine, 5850 College Street, Halifax, Nova Scotia, Canada B3H 4R2

 Corkery DP, Clarke L, Gebremeskel S, Salsman J, Pinder J, Le Page C, Meunier L, Xu Z, Mes-Masson A-M, Berman JN, Johnston B*, Dellaire G*.
 2016.
 Loss of PRP4K drives anoikis resistance via dysregulation of growth factor receptor endosomal trafficking.
 Oncogene.
 Accepted – Aug 04, 2017. [* corresponding authors]